kimfucious/cowsay/README.md

 ### Run Docker Compose

-1. Navigate to the root of the app
+1. After you've done the above, navigate to the root of this cloned repo
 2. Run `docker-compose up`
 3. The first time run will setup MongoDB.
 You should see something like the following amidst the output: